impredicative/gec/README.md

 It transparently uses data encryption and version control while leveraging redundant remote storage.

 It is in an early stage of development.
 Breaking changes are possible.
-Even after this is remedied, it is still just a stopgap until a more sophisticated and cross-platform utility is developed in Golang.

 ## Contents
 * [Requirements](#requirements)